WinterAxis/ESV-MD-Bible/The_Bible_esv/The_Bible_esv/8_Ruth/Ruth_1.md

 I went away full, and the LORD has brought me back empty.
 Why call me Naomi, when the LORD has testified against me and the Almighty has brought calamity upon me?"

 ###### 22
 So Naomi returned, and Ruth the Moabite her daughter-in-law with her, who returned from the country of Moab.
-And they came to Bethlehem at the beginning of barley harvest. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+And they came to Bethlehem at the beginning of barley harvest.

 ***